-Hydrangeas (Hortensea) will continue to flower from about now right up until September.
+Hydrangeas (Hortensea) will continue to flower from mid Summer right up until September.
 We have lots of Hydrangeas to choose from – be it the more traditional mopheads or the elegant Hydrangea Paniculata.

 The best known hydrangeas are Hydrangea Macrophylla which originated in Japan.
 Hydrangea Macrophylla can have 2 flower types – mophead or lacecap.
 The Hydrangea Macrophylla mopheads have lovely large leaves and tend to grow in a neat dome shape.
 They are most prized however for their large, round showy mop-like flowers.
 Our Hydrangea Macrophylla are available in vibrant blues and pinks.